aayushGhimire321/Pradip_kumar_chaudhary/project/README.md

 This project is set up for local development using `npm run dev` and production build with `npm run build`.

+## SEO setup (what I added)

+- Per-page meta component: `src/components/SEO/SEO.tsx` — use this at the top of each page component to set title/description/og image/canonical.
+- Site config: edit `src/lib/seo.ts` and set `siteUrl` to your production domain (important for canonical and sitemap).
+- Sitemap: `scripts/generate-sitemap.js` writes `public/sitemap.xml`.
+It's called automatically by the `build` script.
+Replace the site URL parameter in `package.json` scripts if needed.
+- Robots: `public/robots.txt` already references `/sitemap.xml`.

 ## Short bio (from site)

 Pradip Kumar Chaudhary — Actor • Playwright • Director